 These air fryer apple fritters are truly special.
 They take only minutes to make, and taste just like traditional apple fritters, except healthier!
 And the sticky sweet glaze really is the perfect finishing touch.

 It's safe to say I am quickly becoming obsessed with air fryer desserts.
-I shared my cinnamon bites and air fryer Oreos and, since then, I keep tossing around different ideas.
+I shared my cinnamon bites, air fryer apples, and air fryer Oreos and, since then, I keep tossing around different ideas.
 And because apple fritters are just delicious, I knew I had to make air fryer apple fritters happen.

 My husband claims this is one of his favorite recipes, which is pretty bold.
 But I can totally see why!
 Not only are they gluten free, the air frying vs. deep frying makes them a little bit healthier.

 These little guys have got the perfect texture, plus the flavors go really, really well together.
 We've got apples, we've got applesauce (which also acts as an egg substitute), we've got cinnamon, and we've got a classic glaze.

 So go ahead, whip up a batch of these fritters on a crisp autumn day and enjoy (ideally with a large cup of coffee)!
 Good luck having just one though!

 - Because these taste JUST like traditional apple fritters.
 Seriously, no one will know they're gluten free AND air fried.

 - They come together in no time at all.
 You don't even need an electric mixer, we're mixing it all up by hand!